 Ideally acupuncture treatment is also given once a week commencing from 2 weeks postpartum for a total of 3 weeks to promote stamina and recovery.
 Acupuncture can also be useful at this time to balance emotions, promote perineal healing and help with any breastfeeding problems.

 After giving a birth, the first two weeks are important to keep the body warm, avoid going outside and take easy food for digestion.
 One of the recommended foods in Korean postpartum care is seaweed soup.
 Seaweed is rich in iodine, calcium, iron and fiber.
 So it is one of the best foods that can support women’s health after giving a birth and during breastfeeding.

 Tonic herbs and herbal medicine formula can also support the recovery of women’s health in this period.

 About Jihae Ko

 She grew up with Traditional Korean Medicine; her father is a life long Korean medicine practitioner in South Korea.
 Initially she worked as a professional dancer and choreographer.
-She brings years of body knowledge into her therapy and movement practice.
+She brings years of body knowledge into her practice.
 Her work embodies a holistic healing and somatic awareness approach to alternative medicine practice.